zarthwork/htmltables/README.md

 ## Latest features

+### Version 0.9.8
+- Show record uids in the rows of the BE form
+- Fix rendering of record elements
+- Fix tbody rendering

 ### Version 0.9.7
 - Raised compatibility to version 13
 - You can now use record elements in addition to RTE bodytexts